This 2019 UK review discussed delusions, aka false beliefs about reality:

-A. Although the review section 4 heading was Biological Adaptiveness of Delusions, the reviewers never got around to discussing the evolved roles of brain areas.
+A. Although section 4’s heading was Biological Adaptiveness of Delusions, the reviewers never got around to discussing evolved roles of brain areas and beliefs (delusions).
 One mention of evolutionary biology was:

 “Delusions are biologically adaptive if, as a response to a crisis of some sort (anomalous perception or overwhelming distress), they enhance a person’s chances of reproductive success and survival by conferring systematic biological benefits.”

 B. Although section 5’s heading was Psychological Adaptiveness of Delusions, the reviewers didn’t connect feelings and survival sensations as origins of beliefs (delusions) and behaviors.
 They had a few examples of feelings:

 “Delusions of reference and delusions of grandeur can make the person feel important and worthy of admiration.”

 “Some delusions (especially so‐called motivated delusions) play a defensive function, representing the world as the person would like it to be.”

 where “motivated delusions” were later deemed in the Conclusion section to be a: